Patient tower is only the first phase.

 casual, comfortable space for patients and visitors.

-During this sub phase, which should be completed in spring 2015, the exterior of the existing building will be refaced to match the exterior of the new patient tower and vertical addition.
+During this sub phase, which should be completed in fall 2015, the exterior of the existing building will be refaced to match the exterior of the new patient tower and vertical addition.
 This will involve careful removal of the current façade.